 Schwab US Dividend Equity ETF vs Vanguard High Dividend Yield ETF: Which Is the Better Buy in 2026?

-SCHD's index methodology selects on dividend consistency, earnings growth rate, price/cash flow, and return on equity — yield is one of five factors.
-VYM selects primarily on dividend yield forecasted over the next 12 months — quality screening is lighter.
+SCHD's index methodology selects on dividend consistency, earnings growth rate, price/cash flow, and return on equity.
+Yield is one of five factors.
+VYM selects primarily on dividend yield forecasted over the next 12 months.
+Quality screening is lighter.
 The result is SCHD tilts toward companies that can sustain and grow dividends; VYM tilts toward companies currently paying the most regardless of whether that rate is sustainable over a market cycle.

-SCHD's quality-first screening — which requires companies to show earnings growth, free cash flow, and dividend consistency before screening for yield — has historically produced better total returns than a pure yield-ranking approach.
+SCHD's quality-first screening.
+Which requires companies to show earnings growth, free cash flow, and dividend consistency before screening for yield.
+Has historically produced better total returns than a pure yield-ranking approach.
 VYM's higher current yield is real, but high current yield often reflects companies whose dividend growth is limited because capital efficiency is lower.
 Over a 10+ year holding period, SCHD's quality bias means the underlying dividend grows faster, compounding into a higher yield on cost than VYM's higher starting point.
 For total return, SCHD has the stronger historical track record; for maximum current income, VYM wins.

 Upgrade to Pro to unlock the full side-by-side signal breakdown for any two stocks.